 People I've been talking about the challenge with say things like, "Wow, you're so disciplined!" and "I could never do that, I like ____ too much."

-But I know I'm still the same Reggie who was drinking wine and eating giant gourmet cookies on May 31st.
+But I knew I was still the same Reggie who was eating giant gourmet cookies before the challenge.
 The only differences were clearly defined objectives, a sense of purpose, powerful incentives, and the belief that I'm worth it.

-Nearly a month in, the results have been much better than expected!
+After the challenge, the results were even better than expected!
 So I made a beginner's version for people who haven't had much success with diet or exercise.